oneconcern/datamon/dockerfiles/README.md

 ## Base images

-Base images updated every week.
+Base images updated at every PR run (when PRs are more frequent, consider moving this back to a weekly CI cronjob).

 Notice that these updates are not picked automatically to build released images.
 This is on purpose: we don't want to propagate dependency updates untested (e.g. new postgres releases).

 Sidecar building base: